-(k) In the event of the termination of this Agreement, Licensee shall immediately discontinue use of the EE Software, and shall furnish Licensor with a statement certifying that the original and all copies, in whole or in part and in any form, of the EE Software have been returned to Licensor or, if requested by Licensor, destroyed.
+(k) In the event of the termination of this Agreement, Licensee shall immediately discontinue use of the EE Software and shall furnish Licensor with a statement certifying that the original and all copies, in whole or in part and in any form, of the EE Software have been returned to Licensor or, if requested by Licensor, destroyed.

 3. TERM.
-The initial term of this Agreement shall commence on the Effective Date of this Agreement and continue for a period of one (1) year, unless and until sooner terminated as provided in the Agreement; provided that beginning on the first anniversary of the Effective Date and on each subsequent anniversary, the term (the “Term”), without further action by Licensor or Licensee, shall be extended by an additional one-year period unless and until earlier terminated as provided in this Agreement.
-The Term of this Agreement may be terminated at any time during the initial term or any extended term as provided in this Agreement.
+The initial term of this Agreement shall commence on the Effective Date of this Agreement and continue for a period of one (1) year, unless and until sooner terminated as provided in the Agreement; provided that beginning on the first anniversary of the Effective Date and on each subsequent anniversary, the term (the “Term”), without further action by Licensor or Licensee, shall be extended by an additional one (1) year period unless and until earlier terminated as provided in this Agreement.
+The Term of this Agreement may be terminated at any time during the initial Term or any extended Term as provided in this Agreement.

 4. TERMINATION.

 (a) For Cause.
-This Agreement and the licenses granted by Licensor hereunder shall terminate: (i) in the event of Licensee’s breach or default under this Agreement, at the option of Licensor, upon ten (10) days following written notice to Licensee of the breach, unless Licensee cures such breach to the reasonable satisfaction of Licensor within the foregoing ten (10) day period; or (ii) at the option of Licensor, upon the filing of any petition in bankruptcy by Licensee, whether voluntarily or involuntarily, or the initiation of any action of insolvency by or against Licensee which is not dismissed in 60 days.
+Either party may terminate this Agreement and the licenses granted by hereunder for cause : (i) upon written notice to the other party of a breach or default that remains uncured at the at the expiration of ten (10) days from the date of the breaching party’s receipt of such written notice; or; or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.
+If this Agreement is terminated by Licensee in accordance with this section, Licensor will refund a prorated portion of prepaid fees covering the remainder of the Term.

 (b) Termination Upon Notice.
-Licensor may terminate this Agreement and the licenses granted hereunder at any time during the Term, with or without cause or default, by providing to Licensee thirty (30) day’s prior written notice.
+Either party may terminate this Agreement and the licenses granted hereunder at any time during the Term, without cause or default, by providing to the other party thirty (30) day’s prior written notice.
 Such termination shall be effective as of the expiration of such notice period.
+In such event, Licensor shall refund a prorated portion of prepaid fees covering the remainder of the Term.

 (c) Effect of Termination.
-Termination, expiration, cancellation or abandonment of this Agreement through any means and for any reason shall not relieve the parties of any obligation accruing prior thereto and shall be without prejudice to the rights and remedies of either party with respect to any antecedent breach of any of the provisions of this Agreement.
-In the event this Agreement expires or is terminated pursuant to this Section 4, Licensee shall return to the Licensor any and all copies of the Licensee’s Confidential Information (including all copies of the EE Software) and shall immediately discontinue and cease using the EE Software.
+Termination, expiration, cancellation, or abandonment of this Agreement through any means and for any reason shall not relieve the parties of any obligation accruing prior thereto and shall be without prejudice to the rights and remedies of either party with respect to any antecedent breach of any of the provisions of this Agreement.
+In the event this Agreement expires or is terminated pursuant to this Section 4, each party shall return to the other party any and all copies of such party’s Confidential Information (and in the case of Licensor, including all copies of the EE Software) and Licensee shall immediately discontinue and cease using the EE Software.

 5. COMPENSATION.
-In consideration for the general services provided by the Licensor and the Licensee’s access to the EE Software as described herein, Licensee shall pay to Licensor the in advance the annual maintenance fee, together with any such other fees and charges, which are designated and specified on the attached Exhibit A. Licensee is responsible for any taxes, including, but not limited to, sales and use tax, applicable to the any goods and/or services covered in this Agreement.
+In consideration for the general services provided by the Licensor and the Licensee’s access to the EE Software as described herein, Licensee shall pay to Licensor, in advance, the annual maintenance fee, together with any such other fees and charges, which are designated and specified on the attached Exhibit A. Licensee is responsible for any taxes, including, but not limited to, sales and use tax, applicable to the any goods and/or services covered in this Agreement.
 Licensor will deliver and assist in the installation of the EE Software after payment of the amounts described on Exhibit A.